Thursday 18 July 2019

 Hercules Balmoral 1975 AW variable gear hub, by comparison with a Dynohub;

-• Hold the shaft still in a vice lightly on the flat sides of the shaft, set the slack in the bearing by tightening the cone-nut then loosen 1/2 turn.
+• Hold the shaft still in a vice lightly but firmly on the flat sides of the shaft, set the slack in the bearing by tightening the cone-nut finger tight then loosen 1/2 turn.
 Then tighten the locknut whilst holding the cone-nut still with the thin spanner.

-This 1975 AW was in sound order internally but leaked rusty oil after oiling and riding.
+This 1975 AW was in sound order internally but leaked rusty oil after oiling and riding when I first got the bike.

 In conclusion, the gear hub needs oiling and you can not over oil it because the oil will come out of the larger bearing carrying water and dirt with it.
-The inside won't be bathed in oil consequently.
-Older hubs oiler port do not have a sealed cap so excess oil would also overflow out so keeping the transmission as light as possible by using enough but not an excessive amount of oil.
+The inside is not bathed in oil consequently.
+Older hubs oiler port do not have a sealed cap or have no cap so excess oil would also overflow out so keeping the transmission as light as possible by using enough but not an excessive amount of oil.

 Sturmey-Archer AW variable gear hub made after 1989 with no oil port.
-Lubricating; (I have not carried out this maintenance procedure)
+Lubricating; (I have not carried out this maintenance procedure myself)

 A thin grease is used and every moving part of the hub must be disassembled and all moving surfaces greased.
 The hub will not work if a thicker grease is used because the pawl springs are very light and the pawls will stick.